Azure Data Lake Storage Gen2 (Legacy)

 You can also enable reading compressed files.
 After processing a file, the Azure Data Lake Storage Gen2 (Legacy) origin can keep, archive, or delete the file.

-When the pipeline stops, the Azure Data Lake Storage Gen2 (Legacy) origin notes where it stops reading.
+When a pipeline stops, the Azure Data Lake Storage Gen2 (Legacy) origin notes where it stops reading.
 When the pipeline starts again, the origin continues processing from where it stopped by default.
 You can reset the origin to process all requested files.

 Note: The origin processes files based on file names and locations.
 Having files with the same name in the same location can cause the origin to skip reading the duplicate files.